TosbackCgusBridge-Bot/CGUs-versions/Bravotv/Privacy Policy.md

     *   Watch What Happens Live

     What's On Tonight
-    *   New 9:00 PM The Real Housewives of New York CityEp 20: Reunion Part II
+    *   9:00 PM The Real Housewives of New JerseyEp 23: Reunion Part 3
-    *   10:00 PM The Real Housewives of New York CityEp 20: Reunion Part II
+    *   New 10:00 PM Flipping OutEp 7: Cleaning House
-    *   New 11:00 PM Watch What Happens LiveJill ZarinSee All Shows » See Full Schedule »
+    *   New 11:00 PM Watch What Happens LiveLuAnn de Lesseps &.
+Lauren ConradSee All Shows » See Full Schedule »
 *   People &.
 Blogs

-    *   Read The Dish's Latest Post Melissa Gorga's 'I Just Wanna' Video!
+    *   Read Carole Radziwill's Latest Post Carole Says Dream Big

     Current Bravolebrities